tomkimsour/dotfiles/README.md

 for yourself, [here][blog] is a great blog post on it.
 Note that there are some initial steps you'll need to clone my entire config.

-## Dependencies
-For zsh I use oh-my-zsh with powerlevel10k.

-yabai is a wm for macOS

-tmux config uses tpm

-skhd is a keybinder for macOS

-sketchybar is a toolbar of macOS

 ## GNU Stow

 If you already have an existing config you want to back up, create your dotfiles